thegooddocsproject/templates/base-template/about-base-template.md

 * Select a set of doctype templates for the project.
 * Customize templates if needed.
 * Select a style guide for the project.
-* Establish a docset maintenance processes.
+* Establish the docset maintenance process.

 A docset owner should capture documentation decisions within a Documentation Management Plan.